Skip to content

 'physical_operations'

 The application name to include in the log output.
-Optional and defaults to None.
+Only included in the JSON output when explicitly provided.
+Defaults to None.

 None

 The job id to include in the log output.
-Optional and defaults to None.
+Only included in the JSON output when explicitly provided.
+Defaults to None.

 None